zlxmeg/nasaspaceappschallenge2024/README.md

 ## Data Access

-Landsat products are available for download through the [USGS EarthExplorer](https://earthexplorer.usgs.gov/) and [LandsatLook](https://landsatlook.usgs.gov/) platforms.
-All data is free of charge due to the USGS Landsat no-cost open access policy initiated in 2008.
+we used landsat products that are available for download through the [USGS EarthExplorer](https://earthexplorer.usgs.gov/) and [LandsatLook](https://landsatlook.usgs.gov/) platforms.

 ---